bytecodealliance/wasmtime/docs/stability-wasm-proposals.md

 [`wide-arithmetic`]: https://github.com/WebAssembly/wide-arithmetic/blob/main/proposals/wide-arithmetic/Overview.md
 [`gc`]: https://github.com/WebAssembly/gc

+## Feature requirements

-For each column in the above table, this is a further explanation of its meaning:
+For each column in the above tables, this is a further explanation of its meaning:

 * **Phase 4** - The proposal must be in phase 4, or greater, of [the WebAssembly standardization process][phases].